 - Extreme jaw movements (singing, yawning, yelling)

-Therapy may involve fitting you with a physiologic bite appliance, suggesting ways to alleviate stress, and recommending symptom relief measures.
-If pain is present, we recommend alternating moist heat and cold for 20 minutes to increase circulation further.
-Over-the-counter anti-inflammatories or analgesics can be very helpful as well.
+Other treatment options include fitting you with a bite appliance (mouth guard), suggesting ways to alleviate stress, and recommending symptom relief measures.
+Over-the-counter anti-inflammatories or analgesics can be helpful as well.